jugglinmike/command-the-command-line/src/material/02-getting-your-bearings/02-command-invocation/index.md

 # `echo`

 ```
-$ echo Whatever we type here will be printed to the screen.
+vm$ echo Whatever we type here will be printed to the screen.
 Whatever we type here will be printed to the screen.
-$ echo Please expand the tilde character ~ there.
+vm$ echo Please expand the tilde character ~ there.
 Please expand the tilde character /home/sally there.
 ```